 The Tandana Foundation can offer your group a chance to make a difference in the lives of rural Ecuadorians or Malians while becoming part of the community you serve.

 We typically work for about half the day, and then have other types of fun in the afternoon.
-If you are working within one community, we often arrange activities with our friends there, such as playing soccer, baking bread, learning about local handicrafts, having a bonfire, etc. We also like to go on hikes and participate in other cultural activities, such as taking a traditional cooking class, visiting a master weaver, or attending the Kichwa museum.
-Or we might schedule activities that are geared toward your particular group, such as taking gardeners to a rose plantation.
+If you are working within one community, we often arrange activities with our friends there, such as playing soccer, baking bread, learning about local handicrafts, having a bonfire, etc. We also like to go on hikes and participate in other cultural activities, such as taking a traditional cooking class, visiting a master weaver, or exploring the Otavalango museum.
+Or we might schedule activities that are geared toward your particular group, such as taking gardeners to a rose plantation or a medicinal plant tour or, for students learning about Ecuador's history and politics, arranging for a variety of speakers to share their perspectives on the hacienda system.
 If you'd like, we can plan other educational or reflection activities that will help your group get the most out of the experience.
 Finally, we try to leave time to explore the famous Otavalo handicraft market so you can buy souvenirs and gifts to bring back home.
 There's so much to see and do--we can't wait to talk with you about the options and design a trip that's just right for you.

 And of course, we'll take care of most of the logistics for you.
 We can give you suggestions on international flights (though you'll get those on your own), provide your group with all the pre-trip information you'll need, book your lodging, pick you up at the airport, and give you a helpful orientation once you arrive.
 Throughout the week, you won't have to give a second thought to food, transportation, activities, or supplies for your service activity.
 We'll do what we do best so you can do yours.